kukuu/JAVA/real-time-alert-correlation-engine/data-flow.md

 **purpose**

-Yes, I understand.
-This is a **Spring Security configuration file** for a reactive web application.
-Let me summarize what it's trying to achieve:

 ### Overall Purpose
 This file configures security for a reactive microservice, implementing **OAuth2 resource server** capabilities with JWT-based authentication and comprehensive security controls.